 This group of villages along the Italian Riviera is famous for its dramatic landscape and is a popular hiking destination.

-Cinque Terre [Five Lands] are five independent villages – from south to north Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare – along the coast of Liguria.
-The rocky terrain that makes up this coastline creates a number of raged promontories and secluded coves.
-Each village has its own unique character.
-Riomaggiore, Manarola and Vernazza are clinging dramatically to the steep cliffs surrounding their harbors.
-While Corniglia is perched high on a peak surrounded by rocky terraces.
-These villages seem unaffected by the passage of time.
-They are characterized by narrow, steep streets and colorful houses.
+Cinque Terre [Five Lands] consist of five distinct villages along the Ligurian coast, spanning from south to north: Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso al Mare.
+The rocky terrain that makes up this coastline creates a number of ragged promontories and secluded coves.
+Each village possesses its own distinct character.
+Riomaggiore, Manarola, and Vernazza dramatically cling to the steep cliffs surrounding their harbors, while Corniglia is perched high on a peak, encompassed by rocky terraces.
+These villages appear untouched by the passage of time, with their narrow, steep streets and vibrant-colored houses.
 The largest, Monterosso, overlooks a wide bay with a sandy beach.
 It basically looks like any seaside Mediterranean village.
+Cinque Terre was inscribed as a UNESCO World Heritage Site in 1997 due to its outstanding cultural landscape and unique preservation of traditional coastal settlements.

-These originally fishing villages date back to the 11th century.
-They were isolated until the 19th century, when railway lines were built connecting them with the rest of Italy.
-The 1970s brought a boom in tourism.
-Visitors were charmed by the colorful, quaint little villages.
-It was then that the anecdote was born according to which the houses were painted in such an array of strong colors that it was easier for the fishermen to spot the village from the sea, amidst the greyness of the rocks.
-The truth is more prosaic, the buildings were painted in the 70s to make the villages more appealing to the tourists.
-Unfortunately, since then, the painting has faded heavily, and even the facades are crumbling.
+These villages, originally established as fishing communities, have a history dating back to the 11th century.
+For centuries, they remained secluded until the 19th century when railway lines were constructed, linking them with the rest of Italy.
+The surge in tourism during the 1970s brought about a transformation.
+Visitors were charmed by the colorful, quaint little villages, leading to the birth of an anecdote.
+According to the tale, the houses were painted in vibrant colors to aid fishermen in spotting their villages from the sea, amidst the greyness of the rocks.
+However, the truth is less romantic – the buildings were actually painted in the 1970s to enhance their appeal to tourists.
+Unfortunately, the passage of time has taken its toll, with the paint fading significantly and the facades crumbling.

-The beautiful scenery and the variety of hiking trails attract visitors from all over the world.
-Some hiking trails are more demanding than others, but along the coast, visitors can find fairly easy footpaths that can provide access to secluded beaches in places.
-The ancient footpath, known as the Sentiero Azzurro [Blue Path], offers stunning views of the rocky coastline and terraced vineyards.
-The path connects all five villages and was once used by locals as it was the only way to reach the neighbouring villages.
-The most famous part of this path winds along the edge of the coastal cliffs between Riomaggiore and Manarola, called Via dell’ Amore [Lovers’ Lane].
-However, this trail has been closed for several years and there is no apparent sign that it will open in the near future.
-In general, due to the unstable nature of the area, frequent landslides result in regular trail closures.
+The beautiful scenery and diverse range of hiking trails draw visitors from all over the world.
+While some trails present more challenging terrain, along the coast, there are relatively easy footpaths that grant access to secluded beaches.
+Among these paths is the ancient Sentiero Azzurro [Blue Path], which offers stunning views of the rocky coastline and terraced vineyards.
+This trail connects all five villages and was historically used by locals as the sole means of reaching neighboring communities.
+Notably, the most renowned section of the path, Via dell’ Amore [Lovers’ Lane], winds along the coastal cliffs between Riomaggiore and Manarola.
+However, it has remained closed for several years, and there are no indications of its reopening in the near future.
+Overall, frequent landslides, prompted by the region’s unstable nature, necessitate regular trail closures.

 Know Before You Go